cincottash/avroToParquet/README.md

 * If csvFilesTemp already exists (e.g from a previous-uncompleted run), ALL the files are removed

 * If csvFilesTemp doesn't exist, a new directory is created

-* If unable to read .avro file, skips that file and notes that their was a conversion failure

 * After converting to .CSV, the files are converted to .parquet